How to practice Tajweed daily

 Quick Answer

-Practice Tajweed daily with a simple 10-minute routine: Start with 3-minute makharij warm-up, spend 5 minutes on one specific rule (like Noon Sakinah or Madd), and finish with 2 minutes of verse application.
-Consistency beats intensity - even 10 minutes daily builds strong habits and steady improvement.
+Use a simple 10-minute routine: 3 minutes makharij warm-up, 5 minutes on one rule (for example Noon Sakinah or Madd), and 2 minutes verse application.
+Short daily practice works better than long irregular sessions.

 Why Daily Practice Matters